 Criteria for Proving PTSD in Personal Injury Claims

-To successfully claim compensation for PTSD in a personal injury case in New York, several critical criteria must be met.
-First and foremost, it's imperative to demonstrate that the PTSD directly resulted from the accident or incident in question.
+To get compensation for PTSD in a personal injury case in New York, certain important requirements must be fulfilled.
+Foremost, it's imperative to demonstrate that the PTSD directly resulted from the accident or incident in question.
 This requires a clear link between the traumatic event and the subsequent development of PTSD symptoms.

 Moreover, it's essential to establish that the defendant's negligent or intentional actions were the proximate cause of the accident.
 This means showing that the defendant's conduct directly led to the traumatic event, resulting in the onset of PTSD.